farirpgs/fari-games/public/documents/fari-rpgs/charge-rpg.md

 ## Set up

-When you perform a setup action, you have an indirect effect on an obstacle.
-If your action has its intended result, any member of the team who follows through on your maneuver gets `+1 effect` rating or an `improved position` for their roll.
+When you perform a setup action, you make an `action roll` to have an indirect effect on an obstacle.
+If your action has its intended result, any member of the team who follows through on your maneuver either gets an `improved effect` or a `reduced risk` for their roll.

 You choose the benefit, based on the nature of your setup action.

-> **Make an action roll to improve the effect rating or position of a future action roll.**
+> **Make an action roll to improve the effect rating or reduce the risk of a future action roll.**
 >
 > ---
 >